NicoleGeorge/femboss_app/README.md

 ## Descripttion

-the femBOSS Professional Network is aplatform built for ambitious #WomenInTech.
+the femBOSS Professional Network is a platform built for ambitious #WomenInTech.
 It's a place that provides resources and mentorship through virtual coworking, online networking, and so much more.
-We are unapologetic in our belief that #WhatsInYourHeadMatters and unwavering in our dupport for women who are chasing their dreams by pursuing a career in tech.
+We are unapologetic in our belief that #WhatsInYourHeadMatters and unwavering in our support for women who are chasing their dreams by pursuing a career in tech.

 ## User Story

-As a self taught coder, I want to connect with other coders to ask questions, share ideas and collaborate on projects so that I can build the connections needed to start a career in tech.
+" As a self taught coder, I want to connect with other coders to ask questions, share ideas and collaborate on projects so that I can build the connections needed to start a career in tech." - female Gen Z user (target demographic)

 ## Future Developments 🚧🔜